junjiecai/pelican_setup_for_jupyters/README.md

 GITHUB_URL = <your github url>
 GOOGLE_ANALYTICS = 'UA-xxxxxxxx-x' #Your google analytics id ARTICLE_PATHS = ['articles'] # your article paths, relative to PATH in pelicanconf.py.
-See examples below
+See examples below JUPYTER_BASE = 'base url' # your base url to folder containing related .ipynb file and other resources.
+See explaination below
 ```

+### ARTICLE_PATHS
 For example, here we have files structured like this

 ```